The Wandering Earth (novella): Plot

-Four centuries prior to the events of the story, astrophysicists discover that a rapid acceleration in the conversion of hydrogen to helium will cause the sun to go supernova, destroying the Earth and the solar system.
-In response, humanity establishes a global government known as the Coalition, which embarks on an ambitious project to move the Earth to the Proxima Centauri solar system, which lies 4.3 light years away.
+Four centuries prior to the events of the story, astrophysicists discover that a rapid acceleration in the conversion of hydrogen to helium will cause the Sun to go supernova, destroying the Earth and the Solar System.
+In response, humanity establishes a global government known as the Coalition, which embarks on an ambitious project to move the Earth to the Proxima Centauri planetary system, which lies 4.3 light years away.

-The Coalition's five stage plan to move the Earth involves constructing massive "Earth engines" in Asia and North America.
+The Coalition's five-stage plan to move the Earth involves constructing massive "Earth engines" in Asia and North America.
 During the "Braking Era," these Earth Engines would generate thrust in the opposite direction of the Earth's movement with the goal of halting its rotation.
-During the "Deserting Era," the engines would accelerate the Earth until it reached escape velocity, expelling it from the solar system.
-During the acceleration stage, the Earth engines would then carry the Earth towards Proxima Centauri.
-During the deceleration stage, the Earth Engines would then reverse direction, restarting the Earth's rotation and gradually decelerating.
-In the fifth stage, the Earth would become a satellite of Proxima Centauri.
+During the "Deserting Era," the engines would accelerate the Earth until it reaches escape velocity, expelling it from the Solar System.
+During the acceleration stage (the “First Wandering Era”), the Earth engines would then carry the Earth towards Proxima Centauri.
+During the deceleration stage (the “Second Wandering Era”), the Earth Engines would then reverse direction, restarting the Earth's rotation and gradually decelerating.
+In the fifth stage, known as the “Neosolar Era”, the Earth would become a satellite of Proxima Centauri.
 This journey is projected to last 2,500 years.

 The acceleration of the Earth Engines accelerates global warming, causing widespread tsunamis around the world.
 Two factions emerge among humanity: the Takers, who support the Coalition's ambitious programme to move the Earth, and the Leavers, who advocate building vast starships to migrate from the Earth.
 Unhappy with the Coalition's plans, the Leavers launch an unsuccessful revolt which ends with the surviving rebels being imprisoned.
 However, significant elements of the public still support the Leavers.

 The novella spans the lifetime of the unidentified male protagonist, who lives in China.
 At an early age, the protagonist's grandfather is severely scalded after being burnt by rain that has been superheated by the Earth engines' plasma beams.
 While in primary school, the protagonist and his class takes part in a cruise ship tour to educate children about the Coalition's plan to move the Earth.
 After a fight breaks out between the Takers and Leavers, the teacher Stella Li uses a glass sphere containing a small shrimp, coral and algae to argue that the Leavers' proposed starships are too small to generate a sustainable ecosystem.
 Following the tour, the Coalition begins the "deserting" stage of their plan.

-Since the Earth is no longer orbiting the sun, the increasingly harsh environmental conditions leads to humanity's' migration into various underground cities.
+Since the Earth is no longer orbiting the Sun, the increasingly harsh environmental conditions leads to humanity's' migration into various underground cities.
 While the protagonist undergoes his secondary education in City FII2, his father serves as a Space Fleet astronaut whose work causes him to spend significant time away from his family.
 The father begins an affair with Stella.
 The constant movement of the Earth Engines disturbs the Earth's core, causing a deadly magma seepage that destroys much of the protagonist's hometown, killing 18,000 civilians including the protagonist's mother.